Initiatives and programs

-The National Bowel Cancer Screening Program aims to reduce deaths from bowel cancer by detecting the early signs of the disease.
-Eligible Australians from 50 to 74 years of age are sent a free, simple test that is done at home.
-Find out how the program works and how to do the test.
+This program aims to reduce deaths from bowel cancer by detecting early signs of the disease.
+If found early, more than 90% of cases can be successfully treated.
+Eligible Australians aged 50 to 74 are mailed a free test done at home every 2 years.
+Learn about the program and how to do the test.

 The National Cancer Screening Register records personal data from our cancer screening programs.
 We govern the National Cancer Screening Register under strict protocols to ensure your personal information is safe.

 The National Cervical Screening Program reduces illness and death from cervical cancer.
 Women and people with a cervix aged 25 to 74 years of age are invited to have a Cervical Screening Test every 5 years through their healthcare provider.